When to Use Italics for Non-English Words

 Heidegger’s concept of Dasein is fundamental to his philosophy.

-Here, the German word ‘Dasein’ could have been translated to English as ‘being’.
+Here, the German word “Dasein” could have been translated to English as “being.”
 But the author has preserved the original term because it has a technical use in Heidegger’s work.
 And to show that this term is borrowed from another language, it is written in italics.

 2. Will your client’s audience be familiar with the term?
-If not, it may be best to italicise it even if it has an established use, as it may still be new to the target reader(s).
+If not, it may be best to italicize it even if it has an established use, as it may still be new to the target reader(s).

-Style Guides on Italicising Foreign Words
+Style Guides on Italicizing Foreign Words

 • APA Style – Requires italics for non-English words, phrases, and abbreviations if they may be unfamiliar to readers, but only on the first use.
 If the same word, phrase, or abbreviation is used later in the same document, it should be written without italics.

-• MHRA Style – Words and short phrases from other languages, except direct quotations, should be italicised if they do not have a standard usage in English.
+• MHRA Style – Words and short phrases from other languages, except direct quotations, should be italicized if they do not have a standard usage in English.
 If in doubt over whether a word has a use in English, MHRA style suggests using roman type.

-• MLA Style – Suggests italicising non-English words except for full quotes in other languages, non-English titles of articles and other short works (which are placed in quotation marks instead), proper nouns, and words with an established use in English.
+• MLA Style – Suggests italicizing non-English words except for full quotes in other languages, non-English titles of articles and other short works (which are placed in quotation marks instead), proper nouns, and words with an established use in English.

 These variations between systems mean it is important to check your client’s style guide.